Subscribe Here!

 The Internal Medicine In-Training Exam (ITE) is a web-based exam that all Internal Medicine residents take in the fall.
 The Internal Medicine ITE exam is modeled after the ABIM board exam, and it’s meant to assess how you’re progressing through your residency training.
 The exam creates an opportunity for self-assessment, gives your program the opportunity to see how you’re growing year-over-year, and allows both you and your program to identify areas where you require more training.

-The ITE is designed to evaluate your knowledge and clinical decision-making skills in internal medicine.
+The ITE is designed to evaluate your knowledge and clinical decision-making skills in Internal Medicine.
 The exam covers a wide range of subspecialties as well as Internal Medicine, including:

 1. General internal medicine